ducroq/doc_chat/docs/developer-guide.md

 ### Document Processing Workflow

-1. Admin adds `.txt` file to watched folder
+1. Admin adds `.md` and `.metadata.json` files to data folder
-2. Processor detects file change
+2. Processor detects file change during system startup
 3. Text is chunked into segments
 4. Chunks are stored in Weaviate with metadata
 5. Vector embeddings are generated automatically by Weaviate